leangjia/blender_docs/manual/physics/fluid/type/flow.rst

    or turn the mesh itself into fluid (*Geometry*).

    Inflow
-      This object will put fluid into the simulation, like a water tap or base of a fire.
+      This object will emit fluid into the simulation, like a water tap or base of a fire.

       Use Inflow
          Enables or disables the flow of fluid, this property is useful for animations to selectively enable and disable when fluid is being added to the domain.
    Outflow
       Any fluid that enters the :term:`bounding box` of this object will be removed from the domain (think of a drain or a black hole).
 This can be useful in combination with an inflow to prevent the whole domain from filling up.
 Outflow objects can be animated and the area where the fluid disappears will follow the object as it moves around.
    Geometry
       All regions of this object that are inside the domain bounding box will be used as actual fluid in the simulation.
 You can place more than one fluid object inside the domain.
-      Also make sure the surface normals are pointing outwards or else they will not simulate properly.
+      Also make sure that the surface normals are pointing outwards or else they will not simulate properly.
       In contrast to domain objects, the actual mesh geometry is used for fluid objects.

 Sampling Substeps